ehab1593/Movie-Finder-App/README.md

 ### 💬 Contact
-For questions or feedback, reach out to [Your Name] at your.email@example.com.
+For questions or feedback, reach out to Ehab Feroze at ehab_1593@hotmail.com

 🌟 Enjoy Discovering New Movies with Film Finder!